Diana Fosha in conversation with Gil Tunnell, PhD

 This is a recording of a live, online event held Friday, December 3, 2021

 Undoing Aloneness and the Transformation of Suffering Into Flourishing: AEDP 2.0, edited by Diana Fosha (2021).

 Diana will share the journey from the 2000 release of her groundbreaking book The Transforming Power Of Affect: A Model For Accelerated Change “AEDP 1.0” to AEDP 2.0, where she collaborated with faculty to update the ever-emergent AEDP approach (moving it into its second iteration, or “2.0”), leveraging emerging findings from the field of affective neuroscience to enhance individuals’ healing and transformation.
 She will discuss how the book developed and what it means now for the AEDP model and community.

-Join, listen and learn with Diana, Gil and members of the AEDP community in this free for members Transformance Talk live webinar.
+Listen and learn with Diana, Gil and members of the AEDP community in this free for members Transformance Talk recorded webinar.

 Transformance Talk Recordings are FREE for Members!